Email newsletters are one of the greatest ways to monetize your social media efforts. But it’s really easy to make mistakes too.

 - Viewed as a spammer by those who you email on that list.

 So what’s the best way to grow a list organically?

 - Sidebar Opt-in Box – This option is by far the most popular and most basic.
 It’s what I use, and it’s proven very successful to grow my email list.
 You can easily create one through AWeber and actually have an option where if someone is logged into Facebook, they can subscribe with one click (this converts at 51.6% better than if you didn’t use the Facebook option).

 - Hello Bar – Another way to promote your email newsletter subscription is to use the Hello Bar.
 Bloggers like Darren Rowse and Tim Ferriss use it on their sites to promote products, but you can just as easily use it to promote your email newsletter.

-- Free Product – One of the best ways in my experience to generate sign-ups for my email newsletter is through the promotion of a free product.
+- Free Product – One of the best ways in my experience to generate sign-ups for an email newsletter is through the promotion of a free product.
 It could be a white paper, ebook or an app.
-Just ask for email address in exchange for the product.
-Make it clear they are also getting the newsletter, too.
+Just ask for an email address in exchange for the product.
+Make it clear that the subscriber is also getting the newsletter.

 - Lightbox – A lightbox is just a simple pop-up that lays over your website when a visitor arrives.
-An “x” in the top right corner makes it easy to close for users, but it typically boosts your conversion rate.
+An “x” in the top right corner makes it easy for users to close it, but it typically boosts your conversion rate.